1. Shhhh... Only You Need to Know WHY You're Selling.

 4. Maximize Your Homes Value with Design

 The number one design rule when selling is to edit, edit, edit!
 Did I say edit?
-Get rid of all the knick knacks your great grandmother gave you.
+Get rid of all the knick-knacks your great-grandmother gave you.
 Take the eighteen pillows off your bed and leave just four or even better, two.
-Clean out your closets, garage and basements.
+Clean out your closets, garage, and basements.
 Think of selling as an opportunity to cleanse.
 Let go of all the clothes you haven't used in the last year.
 Have a garage sale.
 Get rid of the first round of Ikea furniture and leave just the good stuff.
-Peak through furniture catalogues to see what's happening now.
+Peak through furniture catalogs to see what's happening now.
 Copy it.
 You'll find lots of neutrals and simple design elements.
 Why?
 Because it appeals to everyone.
 And we definitely want that home of yours to appeal to many!
 The more eyeballs, the more opportunity.
 Talk to your agent and ask what they recommend or if you have the means, hire a staging company.
 You'd be surprised at what a transformation simple, good design can make.

 5. Keep Your Furniture Put Until You Sell